hallm74/all-things-sabine/src/content/blog/2017-07-08-peavy-wilson-lumber-company-of-peason-louisiana.md

 The problem was lack of rail transportation to ship and haul both the raw and finished timber products.
 But around 1897 Kansas City Southern and other rail lines began construction of hundreds and hundreds of miles of railroads through the state.
 The opening of these railroads in this area brought the lumber companies to Louisiana's virgin timberlands.

 In southeast Sabine Parish in 1916, A.J.
 Peavy, a logger who had decided to become a lumberman, purchased a tract of land of over 40,000 acres.
-Mr. Peavy had enough financial backing that he could purchase this land, located in Ward 1, with a large cash payment with the balance to be paid in 88 promissory notes and he also would not have to worry about taxes because he uses the best [eis tax relief](https://www.metricaccountants.co.uk/eis/) scheme.
+Mr. Peavy had enough financial backing that he could purchase this land, located in Ward 1, with a large cash payment with the balance to be paid in 88 promissory notes.

 Additional lands were also acquired by Mr. Peavy.
 Knowing the logging industry, but not knowing the mill and lumber business, he partnered with R. J. Wilson who was an experienced mill manager.
 Peavy Wilson Lumber Company was now formed.